-An emblematic case that is hotly debated in the literature is that of online public data sharing in research.
+A more recent, and emblematic case that is still hotly debated in the literature is that of online public data sharing in research.
 On the one hand, concerns for the transparency and reproducibility of research results have inspired multiple institutions to set in place requirements for sharing research data.
 On the other hand, growing concerns have been expressed for the risk that mandatory data sharing may lead to breaches of ethical principles of data anonymity and protection rights for research subjects.
-Furthermore, an excessive rewarding of data sharing would unwittingly create new perverse incentives, which would discourage scientists from collecting large and complex data sets in favour of recycling publically available ones, stifling real innovation and feeding a new class of "data parasites".
+Furthermore, an excessive rewarding of data sharing could unwittingly create new perverse incentives,29 by discouraging scientists from collecting large and complex data sets in favour of recycling publically available ones, thus stifling real innovation and feeding a new class of "data parasites".30

 Another vivid example of controversial ethical regulation arose in the context of clinical trial registration.
 In 2017, the US National Institutes of Health promulgated a new regulation that classified all brain imaging studies as clinical trials, thereby requiring from them very high standards of registration and data reporting.
-The requirements were hotly contested by neuroscientists, who perceived them to be a stifling financial and human cost, unnecessarily imposed on studies who present no specific risk for human health and no specific ethical risk for research subjects.
+The requirements were hotly contested by neuroscientists, who perceived them to be a stifling financial and human cost, unnecessarily imposed on studies that present no specific risk for human health and no specific ethical risk for research subjects.31